 Getting started with Resilient Therapy

 We have found over the years that most folk interested in resilience, are doing lots of resilient building work already – they just might not have called it that before.
 So you might find it’s more straightforward than you imagined.
 There are no strict rules about how to use the Resilient Therapy approach but the Resilience Framework is often our starting point.
 While the Resilience Framework looks very simple, there’s quite a lot of work behind it.

 If you really want to get stuck into understanding how we put it together, and get more information about how to use it, you need to get hold of one of our books or have been on one of our training courses, otherwise you might find it a bit tricky.
-But feel free to give it a go anyway, and you’re the sort of person who likes a bit of a recipe approach, then take a look at our 10 Steps to Applying Resilient Therapy reminder sheet.
+But feel free to give it a go anyway, and if you’re the sort of person who likes a bit of a recipe approach, then take a look at our 10 Steps to Applying Resilient Therapy reminder sheet (also available in Danish).

 We’ve organised quite a few Communities of Practice (CoPs) around resilience and Resilient Therapy, you can learn a bit more about these on our How we work page.
 Our resilience approach has also been adapted for schools and you can find out more in our section on the Academic Resilience Approach.

 “I think Resilient Therapy cuts to what matters.
 It is a steady, solid approach.
 It gives me confidence to do what I know works: to hang in there with families; to accept where families are now and accept myself; to make use of families’ resources and support access to help they need.”
 (Play Therapist)